Sedoka Poem Type

 ThemeVaries

-How Is the Sedoka Structured?
+How Is a Sedoka Structured?

 Asian woman writing outdoor in autumn